-- (1) The Governor may, on an address from the Assembly, remove the ombudsman from office. - (2) The motion for the address may be moved only by the Premier. - (3) The Premier may move the motion only if- - (a) the Premier has given the ombudsman a statement setting out the reasons for the motion; and - (b) the statement and any written response by the ombudsman have been tabled in the Assembly; and - (c) the Premier has consulted with the parliamentary committee about the motion; and - (d) agreement to the motion has been obtained from- - (i) all members of the parliamentary committee; or - (ii) a majority of members of the parliamentary committee, other than a majority consisting wholly of members of the political party or parties in government in the Assembly.
+- (1) The Governor may, on an address from the Assembly, remove the ombudsman from office as the ombudsman and inspector of detention services. - (2) The motion for the address may be moved only by the Premier. - (3) The Premier may move the motion only if- - (a) the Premier has given the ombudsman a statement setting out the reasons for the motion; and - (b) the statement and any written response by the ombudsman have been tabled in the Assembly; and - (c) the Premier has consulted with the parliamentary committee about the motion; and - (d) agreement to the motion has been obtained from- - (i) all members of the parliamentary committee; or - (ii) a majority of members of the parliamentary committee, other than a majority consisting wholly of members of the political party or parties in government in the Assembly.

-68 Suspension of ombudsman on address
+68 Suspension of ombudsman and inspector of detention services on address

-- (1) The Governor may, on an address from the Assembly, suspend the ombudsman from office. - (2) The motion for the address may be moved only by the Premier. - (3) The Premier may move the motion only if- - (a) the Premier has given the ombudsman a statement setting out the reasons for the motion; and - (b) the statement and any written response by the ombudsman have been tabled in the Assembly; and - (c) the Premier has consulted with the parliamentary committee about the motion; and - (d) agreement to the motion has been obtained from-
+- (1) The Governor may, on an address from the Assembly, suspend the ombudsman from office as the ombudsman and inspector of detention services. - (2) The motion for the address may be moved only by the Premier. - (3) The Premier may move the motion only if- - (a) the Premier has given the ombudsman a statement setting out the reasons for the motion; and - (b) the statement and any written response by the ombudsman have been tabled in the Assembly; and

-- (i) all members of the parliamentary committee; or - (ii) a majority of members of the parliamentary committee, other than a majority consisting wholly of members of the political party or parties in government in the Assembly. - (4) The ombudsman is entitled to be paid salary and allowances for the period of the suspension only if- - (a) the Assembly resolves that salary and allowances be paid for the period; or - (b) the Assembly does not pass a resolution under paragraph (a) and the Governor in Council approves the payment of salary and allowances for the period.
+- (c) the Premier has consulted with the parliamentary committee about the motion; and - (d) agreement to the motion has been obtained from- - (i) all members of the parliamentary committee; or - (ii) a majority of members of the parliamentary committee, other than a majority consisting wholly of members of the political party or parties in government in the Assembly. - (4) The ombudsman is entitled to be paid salary and allowances as the ombudsman and inspector of detention services for the period of the suspension only if- - (a) the Assembly resolves that the salary and allowances be paid for the period; or - (b) the Assembly does not pass a resolution under paragraph (a) and the Governor in Council approves the payment of the salary and allowances for the period.

-69 Suspension of ombudsman if Assembly not sitting
+69 Suspension of ombudsman and inspector of detention services if Assembly not sitting

-- (1) If the Assembly is not sitting, the Governor in Council may suspend the ombudsman from office. - (2) The Governor in Council may suspend the ombudsman only if- - (a) the Premier has given the ombudsman a statement setting out the reasons for the suspension; and - (b) the Premier has considered any response by the ombudsman to the statement. - (3) The Premier must table the statement and any written response by the ombudsman in the Assembly within 3 sitting days after the day the suspension begins. - (4) The suspension stops having effect- - (a) at the end of 6 sitting days after the day the suspension begins; or - (b) if the ombudsman is earlier suspended or removed from office on an address from the Assembly-at the earlier time.
+- (1) If the Assembly is not sitting, the Governor in Council may suspend the ombudsman from office as the ombudsman and inspector of detention services. - (2) The Governor in Council may suspend the ombudsman only if- - (a) the Premier has given the ombudsman a statement setting out the reasons for the suspension; and - (b) the Premier has considered any response by the ombudsman to the statement. - (3) The Premier must table the statement and any written response by the ombudsman in the Assembly within 3 sitting days after the day the suspension begins. - (4) The suspension stops having effect-

-(5) If the suspension stops having effect under subsection (4)(a), the ombudsman is entitled to be paid salary and allowances for the period of the suspension.
+- (a) at the end of 6 sitting days after the day the suspension begins; or - (b) if the ombudsman is earlier removed or suspended from office on an address from the Assembly under section 67 or 68-at the earlier time. - (5) If the suspension stops having effect under subsection (4)(a), the ombudsman is entitled to be paid salary and allowances as the ombudsman and inspector of detention services for the period of the suspension.